10% off £20 OR 15% off £30

 Cashew nuts may be small, but their nutritional value is mighty.

-An average, 40g portion of cashews contains10:
+An average, 40g portion of cashews contains:18

 With all of cashew nuts’ promising health benefits, it’s difficult to believe there are any downsides to this delicious seed.

 Cashew nuts contain phytates, an antinutrient which can negatively impact how your body absorbs the nutritional content of cashews.